Perhaps when we reach the age of 50, we’re just a bit more sensitive to ageism when we see it.

-Take a peek at the video and let me know what you think:
+Take a peek at the Air New Zealand in-flight video and let me know what you think:

-I have never flown Air New Zealand and only learned about the video because it was mentioned by Ronni Bennett, creator of the wonderful blog called, Time Goes By, who asked her readers whether it was ageist or cheeky.
+I have never flown this airline and only learned about the Air New Zealand in-flight video because it was mentioned by Ronni Bennett, creator of the wonderful blog called, Time Goes By, who asked her readers whether it was ageist or cheeky.

 - What do you think of its portrayal over-50 flyers?

 - Do you think it’s sending the right message to our children and grandchildren?